HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 Step 4: Establish Signing Workflows

 Define who needs to sign each document type and in what order.
-Common healthcare signing workflows include:
+Common healthcare signing workflows:

 - Patient consent: Patient signs → Witness signs → Provider countersigns